kilbertert/files.md/README.md

 - Check list items: `/-shop-/cheese.md` (`-*-/*.md`)

 ## ADRs (Architecture Decision Records)
-- First message in tg has id=1, so we can use -1 as a special value, even though I don't particularly like it :)
 - Sanitize Early, we gave up sanitizing in Path method.
 That's an unexpected behaviour - it breaks paths.
 We should sanitize everything as soon as we received.
 Most commands work with md5 hashes, for such cases no sanitize is needed
 - `gofumpt` for stricter formatting. `gofumpt` is happy with a subset of the formats that gofmt is happy with.
 The less we have to choose between different formating options, the better
 - FS's structure should have userFS name, to reflect the fact it user user-namespaced